 Supported Systems

-DNS-MNS runs on Windows, macOS, and Linux.
+DNS-MNS runs on Windows, macOS, Linux, OpenWrt, and Android.
 This page details supported versions and how DNS is configured on each platform.Compatibility Matrix

 | Operating System | Versions | DNS Method | Status |